Yang di-Pertua Negeri: Terminology and functions

-They are appointed to renewable four-year terms by the Yang di-Pertuan Agong (lit.
-'He Who is Made Supreme Ruler'), the King of Malaysia, after consulting the chief minister or premier.
+The Yang di-Pertua Negeri (Governor) is appointed to a renewable four-year terms by the King of Malaysia after consulting with the chief minister, or in the case of Sarawak, the premier.

-There are two major distinctions between the constitutional roles of the nine hereditary rulers and the four Yang di-Pertua Negeri.
+There are two major distinctions between the constitutional roles of the Malay rulers and the Yang di-Pertua Negeri.
 While the Yang di-Pertua Negeri are members of the Conference of Rulers, they cannot participate in the election of the Yang di-Pertuan Agong, discussions related to the privileges of the Malay rulers and matters concerning the observance of Islam.
 In addition, the Yang di-Pertua Negeri does not function as Head of Islam in their states; the role is fulfilled by the Yang di-Pertuan Agong.
-Stylistically, states with Rulers appoint menteri besar (lit. 'chief minister' in Malay) while the Yang di-Pertua Negeri appoint chief ministers or premier of their respective states.
+Stylistically, states with rulers appoint menteri besar (first minister) while the Yang di-Pertua Negeri appoints chief ministers or premier of their respective states.
 This convention was first started with the former Straits Settlements: Penang and Malacca, and subsequently extended to the Borneo States of Sabah and Sarawak.
 However, in 2022, Sarawak deviated from this convention by changing the title of chief minister to premier to reflect its status as one of the Borneo states which are of a different constitutional position than the States of Malaya as they are asymmetrically accorded more autonomy.
-This move is similar to how Singapore retained the title of Prime Minister for the head of government (which was first established after it gained self-independence from the United Kingdom in 1959) when it became a state of the Federation as it was the state with the most autonomy.
-Sabah, as of yet, has not changed the title of chief minister.
+This move is similar to how Singapore retained the title of Prime Minister for the head of government (which was first established after it gained self-independence from the United Kingdom in 1959) when it became a state of the federation as it was the state with the most autonomy.
+Sabah, as of yet, remains the title of chief minister.